waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Principles & Lessons Learned
 - **Progression over Perfection:** The main goal is to move forward.
 If a path is blocked, note it and find another way.
 - **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it, and if it fails, immediately pivot.
 Do not repeat failed actions.
 - **Trust the Game State & Agents:** The game data (map connections, reachability) and agent outputs are the source of truth.
-A `path_found: false` result from an agent means the target is in an isolated map segment, not that the agent failed.
+A `path_found: false` result from an agent means the target is in an unreachable map segment, not that the agent failed.
 - **Mark Everything & Use Your Markers:** Diligently mark key locations, and more importantly, *trust* the warnings you set for yourself.

 ## II.
 Game Mechanics & Battle Intel